bitraf/toollock/README.md

 The key and lock can be CNC-milled, lasercut or 3d-printed.

-## State
+## Status
 **Proof of concept**

-* First functional prototype was built during 2-day hackathon
+* July 2017: Functional prototype was built during 2-day hackathon
+* First production version planned for October 2017

 ## Bill of Materials